Direct Optimization of Fast-Ion Confinement in Stellarators: Numerical results

 Initial experimentation demonstrated that the optimization landscape contains many local solutions.
 To this end it was useful to search the optimization space by generating a host of initial points with varied rotational transform values, $\iota$.
 Starting points for the fast-ion optimization were generated by solving the optimization problem,

 in \code{SIMSOPT} using concurrent function evaluations to compute forward difference gradients, and the default solver in Scipy's least-squares optimization routine \cite{virtanen2020scipy}.
+The optimization of \cref{eq:phase_one} was initialized from a purely toroidal boundary shape with aspect ratio $A^*$.
 Optimal solutions were found to the problem within $5\%$ error for each target rotational transform $\iota^*$.
 The decision variables were characterized by $\nmode=1$, i.e $\nw=8$.
+Configuration \textbf{A} and \textbf{B} were initialized from solutions of \cref{eq:phase_one} with $\iota^* = 0.89, 1.04$, respectively.

 The fast-ion optimization was initialized from the solutions of \cref{eq:phase_one}.
 The magnetic field bound constraints \cref{eq:b_field_constraint_discrete} were treated with a quadratic penalty method with penalty weights all equal to one,